 Schoolwide community-building activities bring students, parents, and staff together to create new school traditions.

 Positive Action, a K–12 program, aims to promote character development, academic achievement, and social-emotional skills and to reduce disruptive and problem behavior.

 The Positive Action Program is based on the philosophy that you feel good about yourself when you think and do positive actions, and there is always a positive way to do everything.

-The curriculum includes six units; some grades have a review for a seventh unit.
-All lessons are scripted and use classroom discussion, role-play, games, songs, and activity sheets or text booklets.
+The curriculum includes six units (some grades have a review for a seventh unit).
+Scripted lessons include classroom discussions, role-plays, games, songs, and activity sheets or text booklets.

-Education and Behavior – Keeping Us On the Same Page with Research-Based Strategies for Children!
+Education and Behavior – Keeping Adults On the Same Page with Research-Based Strategies for Kids!

 Rachel Wise is the author and founder of Education and Behavior.
 Rachel created Education and Behavior in 2014 for adults to have an easy way to access research-based information to support children in the areas of learning, behavior, and social-emotional development.
 As a survivor of abuse, neglect, and bullying, Rachel slipped through the cracks of her school and community.
 Education and Behavior hopes to play a role in preventing that from happening to other children.
 Rachel is also the author of Building Confidence and Improving Behavior in Children: A Guide for Parents and Teachers.